In partnership with

 For applications through UCAS Teacher Training, interviews must be held within 40 working days of your application being received and may last at least half a day, so leave a full day free for each interview.
 If you're offered more than one interview on the same day, contact one of the providers quickly to see if they can reschedule; if not, you need to decide which one to attend.
 If you are unable to attend an interview you must let the provider know.
 It's important to visit the school or university beforehand, and for many schools this is considered a part of the application process.

-Applicants to the Teach First programme who successfully pass the online application stage are invited to a one-day assessment centre consisting of a sample teaching lesson and self-evaluation, a case study and written self-evaluation group exercise, and a one-to-one competency-based interview.
+Applicants to the Teach First programme who successfully pass the online application stage are invited to a one-day assessment centre consisting of a sample teaching lesson and written self-evaluation, a case study and verbal self-evaluation group exercise, and a one-to-one competency-based interview.

-Applicants for the Researchers in Schools (RIS) programme who meet the application form criteria are invited to an assessment centre held at one of the partner schools and are assessed by both the RIS team and SCITT providers.
-The day is split into different activities such as a mini-lesson (you'll be given details of the subject before the day), completing a written self-evaluation of the mini-lesson, a group activity and a one-to-one interview.
+Applicants for the Researchers in Schools (RIS) programme who meet the application form criteria are invited to a first-round interview.
+If you’re successful at this stage, you’ll attend an assessment centre held at one of the initial teacher education provider’s centres and are assessed by both the RIS team and education provider.
+The day is split into different activities such as a mini-lesson (you'll be given details of the subject before the day), completing a written self-evaluation of the mini-lesson, a group activity and a one-to-one or panel interview with the assessment team.

 Suitable applicants on the Assessment Only route are interviewed by their approved provider and must present a portfolio of evidence showing progress to QTS.
 Successful candidates will then be assessed at the school.
 The assessment period lasts a maximum of 12 weeks and may include a range of activities such as lesson observations, a portfolio of evidence, subject knowledge assessment or a final viva.
 You will have an in-school mentor to provide feedback and advice.